MicrosoftDocs/VBA-Docs/api/Office.SmartArtNode.ParentNode.md

 # SmartArtNode.ParentNode Property (Office)

 Retrieves the parent SmartArtNode of this SmartArtNode.
-Read-only
+Read-only.

 ## Syntax

 _expression_. `ParentNode`

 _expression_ An expression that returns a [SmartArtNode](./Office.SmartArtNode.md) object.

 ## Remarks